© Crown copyright 2018

 4 Households Below Average Income, DWP June 2016.

 Food price rises have a strong effect on food shopping for low income households.
-Since 2007 households in decile 1 (lowest income group) have bought less lamb, beef, bread, fish, soft drinks and potatoes, but more pork, eggs and cereals (excluding bread, cakes and biscuits)5
+Since 2014 households in decile 1 (lowest income group) have bought less lamb, beef, fish, potatoes and vegetables, but more fruit, pork, soft drinks, poultry, eggs, cheese, bread and cakes and biscuits.5

 |Change in quantity purchased between 2007 to 2015||Income decile1||All households|

 Low income households saw a larger decrease in purchases of lamb, fish, beef and alcoholic drinks than all households.
-In 2015, low income households purchased 60% less lamb than in 2007, but all households only purchased 37% less.
-In this period lamb increased in price by 58%, the highest increase of all these foods.
+In 2016/17, low income households purchased 44% less lamb than in 2014, and all households purchased 37% less, the largest decreases in both groups.
+This is despite lamb prices falling 0.1% in this period.

 Food is the largest item of household expenditure for low income households after housing, fuel and power costs.

 6 See Glossary for definition of equivalised income

 2.6 : Attitudes towards British food purchases in the UK (2016)